kalliste/projectnotes/programmingenvironment/dialogwithjayhova.md

 > But yes I think you are generally on track with this.
 We may even be able to get the language model chatbots trained up to ask the right questions much of the time, and in natural language, to guide a person to consider the right information to make the right decisions, and to resolve the inconsistencies and imprecision in what they are trying to ask for

 > One of the funny things with Ted Nelson is that he really sees so well how all of this went off track at Xerox PARC.
-All of our systems are built on a user interface system that was all about paper metaphor thinking and paper compatibility.
+All of our systems are built on a user interface design that was all about paper metaphor thinking and paper compatibility.
 It's great for selling printers and copy machines.
 But being so anti-PARC I think means that he misses a lot of the things that were really cool about what they did at PARC.
 Much of the really important really valuable stuff there got lost as we went from the Alto to the Macintosh and Windows and all the variations we see in the Linux desktop.
 >
 > If he had been building his system the way that they built Smalltalk, I think he might have had more success with it by now.